Santiago Metro: Extension of Line 6 and 4A

+Future plans

+Various proposals have been presented to expand the Santiago Metro once lines 7, 8 and 9 are built.

+Two communes in Greater Santiago will not have a direct connection to the Metro Network: Padre Hurtado and Lo Barnechea, while other three only have in theirs limits; San Bernardo, Peñalolén and Huechuraba.
+Lo Barnechea has expressed its interest in building two additional stations on Line 7 to reach La Dehesa.

+During the inauguration of Line 3 in 2019, President Sebastián Piñera declared that Line 10 was going to be built.
+Although Metro indicated that a tenth line was not officially in its project portfolio, the government indicated that the initiative attempted to connect the Avenida Mapocho sector with Avenida Tobalaba, following the so-called "central ring" along Las Rejas, Suiza and Departamental avenues.

+Other alternatives for new lines have been analyzed in the media in recent years and have been momentarily discarded; a line in the eastern sector through Tobalaba-Vespucio or Manquehue, another parallel to Line 1 through 5 de Abril-Blanco Encalada-Santa Isabel-Bilbao and Manquehue, and the northern section of "Line 10" through Dorsal, Lo Espinoza and Radal.

 Timeline

 Rolling stock

 The Santiago Metro currently operates 9 models of rolling stock: two models (the AS-2002 and the AS-2014) are steel-wheeled, while the others are all rubber-tyred.
 The NS 74 and NS 93 stock are based on the MP 73 and MP 89 stock of the Paris Metro respectively, while the NS-88 and NS-2007 stock are based on the FM-86 and NM-02 stock of the Mexico City Metro respectively.
 All rubber-tyred stock is preceded with the acronym NS (for Neumático Santiago); likewise, all steel-wheeled stock is preceded with the acronym AS (for Acero Santiago).
 The number representing each type of rubber-tyred and steel-wheeled rolling stock is the year of design of a particular rolling stock, not year of first use, similar to the practice in the Mexico City Metro and Paris Métro.

-Currently the NS-2007, NS-2012, AS-2014 stock and a number of the NS-93 stock are retrofitted with air conditioning.
+Currently, all the NS-2007 stock and a number of the NS-93 stock units are retrofitted with air conditioning, whereas the NS-2012, AS-2014 and NS-2016 were all built with air conditioning.

 In September 2012, the NS 2012 trains went into service on Line 1.
 These trains are the first to be built with air conditioning.